Church of the Holy Trinity (Toronto): Architecture

 Designed by Henry Bowyer Lane, the Church of the Holy Trinity is approximately five storeys tall.
 Though the scale of the church is modest, its height is emphasized through details which point upward.
 In relation to human scale, the church feels big, tall, and strong.
 Even though it is surrounded by modern buildings, its role as a terminating vista has been preserved for the pedestrian lane from Bay Street to Trinity Square and also for Hagerman Street.
 It is visible from Toronto City Hall's podium green roof.

 The church's Gothic Revival design is evident in the materials and elements of the building.
 This style emphasizes verticality and light, which is achieved through the use of tall stained glass windows and twin turrets outlining the main entrance of the church.
 Like many Gothic churches, the Church of the Holy Trinity uses limestone for its foundation and window tracery, as well as sandstone, brick, and wood.
 This church follows the Gothic church characteristic of a cruciform in plan.
 The pointed arch is repeated throughout the whole building, present in the doors, windows, and Gothic vault.
 The stained glass windows are translucent and allow daylight into the church, each with its own unique design.
 Together, the variety of window designs speaks about the Bible and the history of the building.
 A unique element on the exterior of the church is the line of colourful shields under the eaves.

-Mary Lambart Swale died at the age of 25 and gave the Toronto diocese a gift of 5,000 sterling to build a church.
+Mary Lambert Swale died at the age of 25 and gave the Toronto diocese a gift of 5,000 sterling to build a church.
 She requested that the church in the Gothic style, that the name be Holy Trinity, that the reading desk and pulpit not be placed as to obstruct the view of patrons, and that the pews were to be free for everyone forever.
-Along with the original gift she also gave a Font that can still be found in the church today.
-The Gothic style chosen for The Church of the Holy Trinity was the late medieval Tudor Style.
+Along with the original gift she also gave a font that can still be found in the church today.
+The Gothic style chosen for the Church of the Holy Trinity was the late medieval Tudor style.
 The four pointed arch (also known as the Tudor Arch) in combination with the tall and narrow oriel windows are of Tudor style.
 The decorative chimney caps on most of the eleven chimneys are also in the style of Tudor architecture.
 The two towers flanking the west entrance of the church became a landmark of Toronto in the mid-nineteenth century and could be seen throughout the city.

 There are emblems, symbols, and initials on crests under the eaves of the entire exterior, a unique feature of the church.
 These crests bear the initials of early rectors, the architect, and the builder.
 The symbols include an open book, King Soloman's head, and several other masonic symbols.
 A brochure can be picked up at the entrance to the church showing and explaining the crests.

-The stained glass windows encompass a range of eras and styles from mid 19th-century stenciled glass to late 20th-century cut glass.
+The stained glass windows encompass a range of eras and styles from mid nineteenth-century stenciled glass to late twentieth-century cut glass.